-The answer depends on your dental condition, lifestyle, and personal preference.
-In this blog, we will explain everything in simple terms so you can make the right decision.
+In this blog, we will explain everything in simple terms so you can choose the right treatment for yourself.

-Metal Braces vs Clear Aligners: What Are They?
+Braces vs Clear Aligners: What Are They?

-Metal Braces
+Braces

 Best for:

-- Complex alignment issues
+- Complex alignment problems

-- Severe crowding or bite problems
+- Severe crowding

 Clear Aligners